You may be able to claim Attendance Allowance if have an illness or disability, and need help with personal care or your day-to-day needs.

 What if there is a change in my condition?

-If you receive the lower rate of Attendance Allowance and your condition progresses, you can ask the Department for Work and Pensions (the Disability and Carers Service in Northern Ireland) to look at your claim again and consider the higher rate.
+If you get the lower rate of Attendance Allowance and your condition progresses, you can ask the Department for Work and Pensions (the Disability and Carers Service in Northern Ireland) to look at your claim again and consider the higher rate.

 They may do this if, for example, you need help during both the day and the night or if you develop a terminal illness.